Wichita metropolitan area, Kansas: Demographics

 As of the census of 2000, there were 571,166 people, 220,440 households, and 149,768 families residing within the MSA.
 The racial makeup of the MSA was 82.36% White, 7.51% African American, 1.06% Native American, 2.73% Asian, 0.05% Pacific Islander, 3.67% from other races, and 2.62% from two or more races.
 Hispanic or Latino of any race were 7.23% of the population.

 The median income for a household in the MSA was $42,070, and the median income for a family was $50,202.
 Males had a median income of $37,025 versus $24,444 for females.
 The per capita income for the MSA was $19,519.

+Economy

+In 2024, the Wichita metropolitan area had a GDP of approximately US$ 46.47 billion, which represents about 20.6% of Kansas’s total nominal GDP, making it the second-largest contributor to Kansas’s economy.

+The metro has long been a center of aircraft manufacturing, earning it the nickname “Air Capital of the World”.

+Major employers in the region include Spirit AeroSystems, Textron Aviation (Cessna, Beechcraft, and Hawker brands), Koch Industries, Cargill Protein, Ascension Via Christi Health, Wesley Medical Center, and the State of Kansas through education and government offices.

+Business enterprises with significant operations in Wichita include Airbus’s North American engineering center, Johnson Controls, and Koch.
+The region’s higher education institutions, led by Wichita State University, contribute to aerospace, health care, and technology research.

+Retail and commercial centers in the metro include Towne East Square, NewMarket Square, Bradley Fair, and Greenwich Place, as well as the Old Town entertainment district in downtown Wichita.

+Politics

+Presidential election results in the Wichita metropolitan area generally mirror Kansas’s broader political alignment, with Republican candidates receiving consistent majorities.
+In 2020, Sedgwick County (the core county of the metro) voted 56.4% Republican to 41.5% Democratic, while Butler, Harvey, and Sumner counties delivered even larger Republican margins.
+Historically, Wichita has leaned Republican in presidential contests, though Democratic support has been somewhat stronger within the city of Wichita itself compared to surrounding suburbs and rural counties.